chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 ---------------------
 File
 ---------------------
 The ``file`` insertion method insert particles in a similar way to the ``list`` insertion method.
-The main difference between these two methods is the option to use an external file provided by the ``insertion file name`` parameter.
-This parameter is set at ``particles.input`` by default.
-This file has to follow this structure:
+The main difference between these two methods is the option to use external files provided by the ``list of input files`` parameter.
+This parameter is set at ``particles.input`` by default, but a list a files can be specified.
+At each insertion time step, a different file will be used.
+If the end of the list is reached and there are still particles to be inserted, the list returns to the first file.
+An insertion file must follow this structure:

 .. code-block:: text